jasonacox/TinyLLM/README.md

 # TinyLLM
 This project helps you build a small locally hosted LLM using consumer grade hardware.
 The intent is to be able to build, train, tune and run LLM models locally.

+TinyLLM?
+Yes, the name is a bit of a contradiction, but it means well.
+It's all about putting a large language model (LLM) on a tiny system that still delivers acceptable performance.

 ## Hardware Specs

 The reference hardware: